 Foam Dyeing is a new water-free process that eliminates the waste created from the traditional dyeing processes.
 Foam is obtained from an aqueous solution and then spread on a fabric.
 Pretty neat if you ask me.
 The foam is made from a watery solution, which includes a foaming agent and a carrier for the dye stuff.
 The indigo dye is then transferred to yarns in an oxygen-deprived environment sealed by a nitrogen hood.
 This is a revolutionary process that has been in development for nearly a decade.

 The latest development on the market is called Blue Infinity by Crescent Bahuman, however, this technology isn't actually indigo and as we have just learned, indigo is inherently a problem.
 Learn more about this revolutionary, resource friendly blue dye here.

-Some manufacturing facilities have now developed on-site water recycling facilities, so water from washing denim can be filtered and reused.
-This process saves millions of litres of water with no change to production output, while saving the environment from toxic waste water!
+Some manufacturing facilities have now developed on-site water recycling facilities, so water for dyeing denim can be reused over and over again.
+This process saves millions of litres of water with no change to production output, while saving the environment from depleting our resrouces!

 Look for clean indigo dyes that are aniline, hydrosulphite and salt free.

 💡 Hot Tip: When choosing factories, be sure to check out their Effluent Treatment Plant!
 More advice on this from Salli Deighton here.